 For years, I never considered writing fantasy short stories.
 I began by writing novels, and only later, when I started meeting more short story writers, did I consider short stories.
-Recently, I’ve been reading and writing more short fantasy stories.
+Recently, I’ve been reading and writing more short fantasy stories (and some SF too).

 How long is a short story, a novel, etc?
 I use the same definitions as the Science Fiction Writers of America (SFWA), but many people have their own personal definitions.
 I once came across a writer who wrote what I'd call short stories (around 7,000-8,000 words) and marketed them as novels, and I've also met epic fantasy novelists who consider anything less than 60,000 words to be a novella.
 Below are the definitions I use, including my personal definition for flash fiction (short short stories).